Variability hypothesis: Modern studies

 The 21st century has witnessed a resurgence of research on gender differences in variability, with most of the emphasis on humans.
 The results vary based on the type of problem, but some recent studies have found that the variability hypothesis is true for parts of IQ tests, with more men falling at the extremes of the distribution.
 Publications differ as to the extent and distribution of male variability, including on whether variability can be shown across various cultural and social factors.

+2004 twin chromosome study

 A 2004 study attempted to test for the effects of the averaging of the x-chromosomes through a sample of about 1000 female twins and 1000 male twins at each age from 2 to 4.
-They hypothesized that MZF (Monozygotic female) twins due to x inactivation would have lower correlations with their co-twin than males and the opposite would be true for DZF (dizygotic Female) twins due to females sharing an x chromosome from their father.
+They hypothesized that MZF (monozygotic female) twins due to x inactivation would have lower correlations with their co-twin than males and the opposite would be true for DZF (dizygotic female) twins due to females sharing an x chromosome from their father.
 They found statistically significant results for: